abdllhcay/Count-Lentils/README.md

 # Image_Process
 Counters chickpeas and lentils in an image.
 Works with two classes.
+Use up to 600 x 600 images.